 6. Orthographic long term memory is almost limitless.

 7. Once students enter the orthographic stage of reading they can self-teach themselves new words.

-8. The English language has a very opaque orthography.
+8. The English language has an opaque orthography with complex spelling patterns.

 9. It takes English language learners many more years of school to learn how to read compared to students learning to read languages with transparent orthographies.

 10. The Four Part Model of Word Recognition is a helpful visual for explaining how students learn how to read.